harshavardhanappari/movie-recommender-system/README.md

 ## 🛠️ Tech Stack
 - Python
+- Pandas
-- Pandas, NumPy
+- NumPy
 - Scikit-learn
 - Streamlit
 - TMDB API

 ---

-## ⚙️ How it works
+## ⚙️ How It Works
 1. Movies are vectorized based on features
 2. Cosine similarity matrix is computed
 3. For a selected movie, the top similar movies are recommended